EiguliteDev/Tic-tac-toe/README.md

 ## Running the game

+Before running the game, make sure to install Python to your system.
+You can download Python from [python.org](https://www.python.org/).

 Follow these steps:
    - Navigate to the repositories directory.
    - Double-click `run_tictactoe.bat` to start the game.